This is a belated P.S. for the post on making board books.

 I began with my usual setup with an L-square taped to the table.
 Long ago at the hardware store, I found a thin metal bar that is exactly the width of my boards.
 The space between boards happens to be one board width, so I taped the metal bar exactly in place between two boards.
 Then, to keep everything firmly in place, I taped a half-inch wide metal bar to the other side.

 Here is what it looks like without the boards in place:

-I trim the top of the page and line that up against the straight edge on top.
+After putting the boards in place, I trim the top of the page and line that up against the straight edge on top.
 I leave the other sides untrimmed for now.
 I line up the middle registration mark over the bar, so I know it’s centered right where it needs to be.

 When it comes time to remove the freshly glued page spread, I tip up the bar on the side.
 The page spread easily pops out.
 (I loosened the tape over the bar just enough so that there’s room to do this.)